James Jarrard

-James B. Jarrard is a United States Army lieutenant general who serves as the deputy commanding general of United States Army Pacific since July 28, 2022.
-He most recently served as the chief of staff of the United States Indo-Pacific Command, succeeding Ronald P. Clark.
-He served as the Commanding General of the 25th Infantry Division from November 5, 2019, to July 23, 2021.
+James B. Jarrard is a retired United States Army lieutenant general who last served as the deputy commanding general of United States Army Pacific from 2022 to 2024.
+He most recently served as the chief of staff of the United States Indo-Pacific Command from 2021 to 2022, succeeding Ronald P. Clark.
 Previously, he served as the Director of Operations of the United States Special Operations Command.